modusdatascience/clinvoc/README.md

 # clinvoc

+The clinvoc package gives you tools for working with clinical vocabularies in Python.
-The clinvoc package makes it easier to parse and standardize clinical vocabularies in Python. clinvoc can expand ranges and wildcard characters (i.e. '745.0-745.3' or '745.6*') into correct sets of codes.
+- parse and standardize clinical vocabularies
+- expand ranges and wildcard characters (i.e. '745.0-745.3' or '745.6*') into correct sets of codes

-It supports the following code systems:
+Currently, clinvoc supports the following code systems:
 - ICD9
 - ICD10
 - HCPCS